Micky5991/VehicleInfoLoader/README.md

-# Vehicle Information Library Loader V1.0.1
+# Vehicle Information Library Loader V1.1.0
-This library utilizes the [Micky5991/GT-MP-vehicleInfo](https://github.com/Micky5991/GT-MP-vehicleInfo) and provides a simple way to get information about all vehicles in GTA V
+This library utilizes the [Micky5991/GT-MP-vehicleInfo](https://github.com/Micky5991/GT-MP-vehicleInfo) and provides a simple way to get information about vehicles in GTA V

 ## Installation
 ### Requirements